 REVIEW: Kim Petras gets creepy with Halloween mixtape

-Just as Halloween season begins at the stroke of midnight on October 1, Kim Petras switched from pop princess to Halloween queen.
+Just as Halloween season begins at the stroke of midnight on October 1, Kim Petras switches from pop princess to Halloween queen.

 After teasing something new on Instagram with a slew of undead-looking portraits by the inimitable Lucas David, Petras released Turn Off the Light, Vo1.
 1 on Oct.
 1, giving you not one but eight new tracks to freshen up your stale (admit it) Halloween playlists which no doubt kick off with “Thriller,” “Monster Mash,” and the Ghostbusters theme song.
 In that order.